-Similar to forging, over-reaching is a timing problem between the movement of the hind limbs and the front limbs of the horse.
-Over-reaching results when the hind feet strike the back of the fore feet while they are still on the ground.
-Injury to the lower limbs, especially the heel bulb, and pulling of the shoe is often the result.
+When the hind feet strike the back of the fore feet while they are still on the ground, injury to the lower limbs often occurs, especially on the heel bulb, and a pulled shoe may also result.

 As with forging, over-reaching may relate to conformation, degree of fitness, fatigue, age, or improper riding.
 All of these factors need to be taken into consideration when determining the best course of action to address the problems of timing and movement of the horse's limbs.